roosemberth/karuiwm/README.md

 	make run

 If you want to open other application at startup, modify <code>xinitrc</code>.
-Note that it is currently not possible to launch an application from *within* stwm, so once you close your last terminal, all you can do is shut down stwm.

 In case you've got Xephyr installed and want to run stwm inside Xephyr: